dentarg/auth0-blog/_posts/2017-12-01-mocking-api-calls-in-python.markdown

 ## Introduction

-A mock is a fake object that you construct to look and act like real data.
-You swap the actual object with a mock and trick the system into thinking that the mock is the real deal.
+A mock is a fake object that we construct to look and act like the real one.
+We swap the actual object with a mock and trick the system into thinking that the mock is the real deal.

-By mocking out external dependencies and APIs, you can run your tests as often as you want without being affected by any unexpected changes or irregularities within the dependencies.
+By mocking out external dependencies and APIs, we can run our tests as often as we want without being affected by any unexpected changes or irregularities within the dependencies.
 Mocking also saves us on time and computing resources if we have to test HTTP requests that fetch a lot of data.

 ### Setup